 Data management systems;

-Sewer system ownership and maintenance responsibilities between Enrollee and private entities for upper and lower sewer laterals;
+Sewer system ownership and operation responsibilities between Enrollee and private entities for upper and lower sewer laterals;

 Estimated number or percent of residential, commercial, and industrial service connections; and

 Unique service boundary conditions and challenge(s).

 Additionally, the Plan Introduction section must provide reference to the Enrollee’s up-to-date map of its sanitary sewer system, as required in section 4.1.
 (Updated Map of Sanitary Sewer System) of this Attachment.